 - How to replace the rear iSight camera in an iPhone 4s

 - How to replace the rear iSight camera in an iPhone 4

 - How to replace the rear iSight camera in an iPhone 3G or 3GS

-How to fix the rear iSight camera in your iPhone: The ultimate guide
+How to replace the rear iSight camera in an iPhone 5s

 How to replace the rear iSight camera in an iPhone 5

 The iPhone 5 has been one of the only iPhone models that seems overly prone to camera issues with many users reporting purple blemishes on photos.
 You can easily verify you have this issue by launching the Camera app and aiming your iPhone 5 at a white surface.
 If you see a purple blemish somewhere on the screen, it's a defect in the lens and will need to be replaced.
 Other issues could also include extreme fringing or lens flare, which could signal that the camera needs to be reseated correctly inside the housing.
 Regardless of the issue, we can walk you through how to replace the entire assembly on your own.